Liverpool 0–2 Arsenal (1989): Background

 For much of the 1988–89 season, Arsenal led the First Division table; their manager George Graham had assembled a side mixed with youth and experience, captained by academy graduate Tony Adams.
 At one stage Arsenal were 11 points clear of defending champions Liverpool, but their lead diminished following a run of bad results.
+Liverpool had been the dominant English side of the previous 15 years, having won nine league titles and a total of 21 major trophies since 1973.
+The 1988–89 season had also seen title challenges from surprise contenders including Coventry City and Norwich City.

 Liverpool, coached by player-manager Kenny Dalglish, capitalised after an indifferent start to the campaign, and emerged as Arsenal's main challengers for the title.
-Towards the end of the season Liverpool supporters were involved in a sporting disaster at Hillsborough, where 97 of the club's supporters died as a result of overcrowding during a match against Nottingham Forest on 15 April.
+Towards the end of the season Liverpool supporters were involved in a sporting disaster at Hillsborough, where 95 of the club's supporters died as a result of overcrowding and loss of police control during a match against Nottingham Forest on 15 April - a 96th fan died in March 1993 after being in a coma for nearly four years, while a 97th fan who was severely brain damaged died 32 years later.
 The disaster was the worst of its kind in English sporting history, and led to an inquiry into safety standards of stadiums.

-Due to the tragedy, Liverpool's fixture at home to Arsenal on 23 April was postponed; no suitable date was found until after the FA Cup Final.
-It was eventually rescheduled for 26 May – six days after the Cup final, on a Friday evening.
+Due to the tragedy, Liverpool's fixture at home to Arsenal on 23 April was postponed; no suitable date was found until after the FA Cup Final, which was traditionally the last match of the English football season.
+It was eventually rescheduled for 26 May – six days after Liverpool’s victory in the FA Cup final, on a Friday evening.
+By this stage, Liverpool were three points ahead of Arsenal, who needed to win by at least two clear goals to deprive Liverpool of the title and a then unique second double.
 The league season had ended for the remaining First Division clubs a week before.